grantok/Excel-C2/README.md

     excel-c2 --tenant <tenantId> --client <clientId> --secret <clientSecret> --drive <driveId> --sheet <sheedId> --verbos <true|false>
     ```

-   PS: you can also hardcode the parameters in the code, so you will upload only the executable on the target machine (look at comments in root.go)
+   > Note: you can also hardcode the parameters in the code, so you will upload only the executable on the target machine (look at comments in root.go)

 ## Features

 - Command execution using Office365 Excel Sheet as a console
 - Download files on the target using Microsfot OneDrive
-- Data exfiltration using Microsft OneDrive
+- Upload files (data exfiltration) using Microsft OneDrive
 - Exit

 ### Command execution